What Is Safety Transparency in Safety Management Systems

 How Do Most Organizations Treat Transparency

-- Build a hazard reporting culture; and
+- Build a hazard reporting culture by constantly highlighting employee protections and abiding by these protections; and

 - Gradually provide more and more access to reported safety information.